connornishijima/NumberJack/README.md

 The "jack.**track**()" function is where the magic happens.
 Let's break it down:

     jack.track(
-      &blink_state*, // The variable to track (A reference, anyways) t_bool*,       // The data type - in this case a boolean "Blink State", // The "Pretty Name" of this variable to be seen in the app "Output",      // The "Pretty Name" of the category this variable belongs to TRIGGERED      // A built-in alias for true, means this variable will be auto-reported by default );
+      &blink_state,  // The variable to track (A reference, anyways) t_bool,        // The data type - in this case a boolean "Blink State", // The "Pretty Name" of this variable to be seen in the app "Output",      // The "Pretty Name" of the category this variable belongs to TRIGGERED      // A built-in alias for true, means this variable will be auto-reported by default );

-f
+Let's take a look at the Windows side again to see what that gets us: